rwxrob/zet/20220105220131/README.md

 # Set Up Local NFS for Kubernetes Testing

+Although NFS is far from perfect, it remains the most popular pick for enabling cross-pod storage in Kubernetes.
+Therefore, understanding how it works and testing it is a mandatory skill for any Kubernetes Infrastructure Engineer.

 Related:

 * KB450094 -- Single Server Linux NFS Setup -- 45Drives Knowledge Base